toddcf/pielcanela2/README.md

 ### All

+1. Links: Style all links and hover effects throughout entire website.
 1. Buttons:
   1. Make sure text never extends outside of the buttons as screen width shrinks (especially in SERVICES section).
   2. Remove Bootstrap's blue outline that appears automatically after button is clicked.